“GuideMe” customized resource for Age-Related Macular Degeneration

 Online interactive format

-A new self-help book that knows you personally!
+New self-help books that know you personally!
 By filling out a brief questionnaire, you customize your own resource to provide just the information you need, insight into unique challenges you may be facing, and practical steps toward protecting your particular quality of life and independence.
-This is the first in a planned series of “GuideMe” books for every major retinal disease.

 This guide is a culmination of ideas from professionals and patients showing how a visually impaired person can preserve or restore up to 99% of all activities of daily living.
-The book features a comprehensive self-evaluation of needs and goals, followed by lessons showing how nonvisual senses can substitute for eyesight.
-It also contains an in-depth overview of low vision rehabilitation, plus directories of distributors of low vision devices, technology products, and software.
+The book provides lessons showing how nonvisual senses can substitute for eyesight.
+It also provides an in-depth overview of low vision rehabilitation, plus directories of distributors of low vision devices, technology products, and software.

 Essays and poetry by people from the low vision community.
 Selected from two decades of contributions to MD Support.